Fede2782/android_device_samsung_gts9fe/README.md

 # TWRP Device Tree for Samsung Galaxy Tab S9 FE 5G

 The Galaxy Tab S9 FE 5G (codenamed _"gts9fe"_) is an upper-mid-range tablet from Samsung.

 It was announced and released in October 2023.

+Credits to @salvogiangri (aka @BlackMesa123) for his A54 5G TWRP tree.

 ## Device specifications